-2018 is the Year of the Dog in China, where cultural traditions suggest that if a dog comes into a home, it signals good fortune.
+In China, cultural traditions suggest that if a dog comes into a home, it signals good fortune.
 Luckily, strong GDP growth and the second largest economy in the world indicate that China is already poised to receive plenty of good fortune this year — especially in performance marketing and e-commerce.

-With the Year of the Dog well underway, keep an eye on the following four performance marketing e-commerce trends in China over the coming months.
+With the year well underway, keep an eye on the following four performance marketing e-commerce trends in China over the coming months.

 1. Increasing Mobile Ad Spend